Skip to Content

 Did Queen Mary’s Swimming Pool Cost Anything to Use?

-Mixed-gender swimming was allowed on the Queen Mary which shows a change in attitude from the Titanic where mixed-gender swimming was never allowed.
+Mixed-gender swimming was allowed on the Queen Mary.
+This shows a change in attitude from earlier times.
+On the Titanic, mixed-gender swimming wasn’t allowed.

 In March of 1940, the Queen Mary was fitted as a troopship to help with the war effort.
 Her capacity increased from just over 2000 to over 5000.

-As part of this renovation, the pool was converted to provide extra accommodation for troops.
+As part of this renovation, the first-class pool was converted to provide extra accommodation for troops.

-Why is The Queen Mary’s Swimming Pool Closed?
+Why Is The Queen Mary’s Swimming Pool Closed Now?

 Many people hope that the pool will be restored and that the guests staying on the Queen Mary will be able to use the pool as the original guests did.
 However, this is unlikely.

-The swimming pool of the Queen Mary is said to be one of the most haunted places on the ship and for this reason, it is a popular stop on the ghost tours that the Queen Mary regularly complete.
+The swimming pool of the Queen Mary is said to be one of the most haunted places on the ship.
+For this reason, it is a popular stop on the Queen Mary ghost tours.

-The Queen Mary also had a second-class pool for guests traveling in this class.
-The design of the second-class pool is similar to that of the first-class pool if a little simpler.
+The Queen Mary also had a second-class pool for guests travelling in this class.
+The design of the second-class pool is similar to that of the first-class pool, if a little simpler.

 Queen Mary Second Class Pool

-The second class pool was slightly smaller than the first-class pool.
-It was known as the ‘tourist class’ pool prior to world war two.
+The second-class pool was slightly smaller than the first-class pool.
+It was known as the “tourist class” pool before World War II.

-The space which used to be the second class swimming pool is now a public area for use of the museum.
+The space, which used to be the second-class swimming pool, is now a public area/museum.

-It’s unlikely that this pool will ever be restored.
+It’s unlikely that this pool will ever be reinstated or restored.

 Queen Mary Hotel